thatfellarobin/timeplot-animator/README.md

 Some assumptions made about the data:

-- The timestep between measurements is constant, there is no variable frsampling frequency during data collection
+- The timestep between measurements is constant, there is no variable sampling frequency during data collection
 - The data is comma-separated

 Possible future developments: